vtex-apps/io-documentation/docs/en/Recipes/templates/building-a-product-details-page.md

   },
 ```

 Notice that above that it sets out to render the [breadcrumb](https://developers.vtex.com/vtex-developer-docs/docs/vtex-breadcrumb/) block through its `child` array.
-If you want to customize the breadcrumb, with changes to its props, you can declare the breadcrumb block and define it according to your goal.
+If you want to customize the breadcrumb with changes to its props, you can declare the breadcrumb block and define it according to your goal.
 For instance:

 ```json
 "breadcrumb": {